Therapy Alone is Not Enough In the Mental Health Space—Here’s Why Behavior Analysts Deserve a Seat at the Table

 As a trauma-informed behavior analyst, I’m trained to analyze the hidden patterns and the why’s behind your struggles.
 We look at environmental influences, your diet, how people respond to you, your sleep patterns, and your history—everything.

 We don’t offer one-size-fits-all too.
 We offer tools that designed specifically for you—and that’s what makes our scientific approach so different.
-We track your outcomes to make sure you’re truly progressing.
-Our training also overlaps with some of the therapeutic and behavioral skills that licensed therapists learn, but it approaches them from an external, environment-focused perspective.
+We’re trained in a variety of instructional methods, which allows us to identify what works best for your unique needs.
+Our training overlaps with some of the therapeutic and behavioral skills that licensed therapists learn, but it approaches them from an external, environment-focused perspective.
 Behavior analysts are trained to design and implement interventions based on the science of behavior, not just theories of the mind or emotional processing.

 Traditional therapy often focuses solely on the cognitive processes of your mind—that’s why it falls under “mental” health.
 The therapist’s role is to improve your mental health and help you heal trauma, not necessarily to teach you the skill sets and tools you need to thrive immediately.
 Therapy creates a safe space to process your struggles, yet it often stops short of teaching you the next steps to move forward.

 If you’re going into therapy expecting clear feedback, practical tools, or direct instruction for your life, you may be disappointed.
 That isn’t always part of a therapist’s training—and you’re unlikely to receive it.
-These elements are more commonly found in coaching.
+These elements are more commonly found in coaching or courses.

 Here’s an analogy:

 While a mental health therapist may consider family dynamics, internalized beliefs, social stigma, and stressors that impact emotional well-being— a behavior analyst considers the antecedent and triggers of your situations, reinforcers, your level of motivation, skills that have not been built, and structural challenges such as unclear expectations.
-Both are necessary for growth.
+Both consider environmental factors, both are equally important, and both can offer a lens that the other does not.

 Let’s dive deeper into this.